aliduman/auto-changelog-demo/Readme.md

 `npm run init`

 #### Do Fake Release Before Changelog
 In second command you have to increase version number for future releases.
-Do Not Forget!!!!!!!!!!!
 ```
 npm run release 0.0.1 && npm run version 0.0.2
 ```